 Sometimes the camera zooms in, while we follow Mondrian in his search.
 Longer lines of development are alternated with small revolutions.
 By watching the presentation, the connections become clear: the variation of the 1910s and the concentration of his later years.
 The contemporary music that Mondrian liked, from Ravel to jazz, from Stravinsky to boogie-woogie, accompanies and underlines the story on the screen.
 “The music collage is ever changing, in keeping with the chronology one passes through a world of form, climbing from the real to the abstract.”
 [Mondrian]

 New York city life and Mondrian’s late work – boogie-woogie, clear lines, yellow, dynamic planes, and his favourite music – intertwine into one immersive audio-visual spectacle.

 In New York, Mondrian, the master, starts afresh.
 He gets rid of the black lines and explores new spaces in his work.
 He discovers that lines are planes in themselves.
-Reinvents himself, focuses on movement.
+He reinvents himself, focuses on movement.
 The American influence becomes clearer: boogie-woogie music, Disney films, the city that never sleeps.
 Everything he has created up until this point comes together.
 His Victory Boogie Woogie is never finished.

-Visitor are immersed and involved in the artistic quest from Mondrian’s New York period.
+Visitors are immersed and involved in the artistic quest from Mondrian’s New York period.
 Mondrian went through a theosophical evolution, from reality, via dreams to spiritualisation.

 Tinker imagineers concludes: “We put visitors in a dreamlike state, to allow them to follow in his footsteps.
 It’s not like they ‘become’ Mondrian, but rather that they get to visit his dreams.
 They look in on those dreams and see flashes from the world outside: brief, distorted, and subjective.”